ritvik06/pointer-networks/README.md

 For `Hard-Ptr-Net`, we take the maximum of the outputs and use this to choose an element of the input sequence to feed to the network.

-For `Multi-Ptr-Net`, we take average of the elements of the input sequence that correspond to outputs that are greater than a threshold (`0.3` by default).
+For `Multi-Ptr-Net`, we take the average of the elements of the input sequence that correspond to outputs that are greater than a threshold (`0.3` by default).
 (This means that the network "points" to multiple elements of the input sequence.)
 ## Running and Evaluating Pointer Networks
 The `main.py` file contains code for building and training the pointer network.
 To build the original `Ptr-Net` of Vinyals et al. and train it on the Convex Hull problem, run:
 ```